11.02 How can I use handwriting or draw sketches in LabArchives

 Voice-To-Text, Speech Recognition, or Dictation Applications

-If you have a microphone, you may be able to use some of the dictation tools built into your device, like Google voice typing, Siri, or Windows speech recognition.
+If you have a microphone, you may be able to use some of the dictation tools built into your device, such as Google voice typing, Siri, or Windows speech recognition.
 You can also install dedicated Voice-To-Text applications.

 This will allow you to select a certain field in LabArchives (rich text, Office document, page name etc.) and have the speech directly converted into text.
 Of course, you can also record an audio file and add this file to your lab notebook as an attachment.
 To learn more about some of the options available for you, contact the device manufacturer or your local IT department.